7.4. DataCat - a shiny front-end for your dataset¶

 : create a new catalogadd

-: add metadata to a catalogremove
+: add metadata entries to a catalogremove

-: remove metadata from a catalogserve
+: remove metadata entries from a catalogserve

 7.4.4.3.
 Creating a new catalog¶

-With the create
+With the catalog-create

-subcommand, you can create a new catalog.
+command, you can create a new catalog.
 Let’s try it out!

-$ datalad catalog create --catalog-dir data-cat
+$ datalad catalog-create --catalog data-cat

 catalog_create(ok): data-cat [Catalog successfully created at: data-cat]